plancks-cloud/plancks-cloud/README.md

 # What is Planck's Cloud?

-Planck's Cloud aims to turn every home into a data center.
-Our goal is to allow you to host your next project from your own home with Planck's Cloud.
-We believe anyone should be able to run their side project from home.
+Have you ever wanted to build a tiny app and host it from home?
+Have you ever had a startup idea and wanted to deploy it within an hour?
+Planck's Cloud aims to make deploying and hosting your next idea from home a walk in the park.

 # How it works

-Planck's Cloud allows you to run containers on your network at home and make endpoints available on the public Internet.
+Planck's Cloud allows you to run containers on your home computer/s and make endpoints available on the public Internet.
 Traffic entering your network will be proxied to the relevant containers &amp; services.
 Planck's Cloud automatically configures LetsEncrypt TLS and is able to serve up traffic over HTTPS.

 A simple command line interface allows you to change things on your servers and also to enable CI/CD pipelines.